-Figure 67.
+Figure 58.
 Installing a PHM

-- Align the triangular marks and guide pins on the processor socket with the PHM; then, insert the PHM into the processor socket. - Attention: To prevent damage to components, make sure that you follow the indicated tightening sequence. - b.
+- a.
+Align the triangular marks and guide pins on the processor socket with the PHM; then, insert the PHM into the processor socket. - Attention: To prevent damage to components, make sure that you follow the indicated tightening sequence. - b.
 Fully tighten the Torx T30 captive fasteners in the installation sequence shown on the heat-sink label.
 Tighten the screws until they stop; then, visually inspect to make sure that there is no gap between the screw shoulder beneath the heat sink and the processor socket.
-(For reference, the torque required for the nuts to fully tighten is 1.4 -1.6 newton-meters, 12 -14 inch-pounds).
+(For reference, the torque required for the nuts to fully tighten is 1.4-1.6 newton-meters, 12-14 inch-pounds).

-After you install a PHM, complete the following steps:
+After you install a PHM:

-- 1. Install the air baffle (see "Install the air baffle" on page 36 for instructions). - 2.
-Install the compute node cover (see "Install the compute node cover" on page 48 for instructions). - 3.
-Install the compute node into the chassis (see "Install a compute node" on page 45 for instructions).
+- 1. Install the air baffle (see "Install the air baffle" on page 34). - 2.
+Install the compute node cover (see "Install the compute node cover" on page 47). - 3.
+Install the compute node into the chassis (see "Install the compute node in the chassis" on page 28). - 4.
+Power on the compute node.